FairwindsOps/nova/README.md

 [circleci-image]: https://circleci.com/gh/FairwindsOps/nova.svg?style=svg
 [circleci-link]: https://circleci.com/gh/FairwindsOps/nova.svg

-Find outdated or deprecated Helm charts running in your cluster.

 Nova scans your cluster for installed Helm charts, then cross-checks them against all known Helm repositories.
 If it finds an updated version of the chart you're using,